 The Columbus Partnership played a key role in winning the U.S. Department of Transportation's Smart City Challenge to bring $50 million of grant funding to the city and receiving official designation as the "Smart City" of North America.
 Mr. Fischer serves as co-chairman of Smart Columbus and leads the private-sector efforts to make Columbus a pioneer in smart mobility.

-Mr. Fischer has been active on numerous for-profit boards and community organizations, including serving as the past chairman of the boards of Velocys, OmniViz and the SunTrust Bank of East Tennessee.
-He currently serves as chairman of Nationwide Children’s Hospital, which is ranked by U.S. News and World Report as one of the Best Children’s Hospitals in the country.
-It is one of the nation’s largest not-for-profit, freestanding pediatric health care networks, as well as home to one of the top 10 National Institutes of Health-funded, freestanding pediatric research facilities.
-Mr. Fischer also sits on the boards of Advanced Drainage Systems, Columbus 2020, Nationwide Children’s Hospital Championship and the Ohio State Innovation Foundation.
+Fischer has been active on numerous for-profit boards and community organizations including serving as the past Chairman of Veloycs, OmniViz and the SunTrust Bank of East Tennessee Board of Directors.
+He currently serves as Chairman of Nationwide Children’s Hospital, which is ranked by U.S. News & World Report as one of the Best Children’s Hospitals and is one of the nation’s largest not-for-profit freestanding pediatric healthcare networks, as well as home to one of the top 10 National Institutes of Health-funded freestanding pediatric research facilities.
+Fischer is a Trustee of The Ohio State University and on the boards of Advanced Drainage Systems, Andelyn Biosciences, Columbus Downtown Development Corporation, One Columbus, and the Advisory Board for White Oak Partners, LLC.

 Prior to joining the Columbus Partnership, Mr. Fischer was senior vice president for business and economic development at Battelle, headquartered in Columbus, Ohio, and served on the company’s Executive Committee and as a corporate officer.
 His responsibilities included commercialization of Battelle’s technologies, including six national laboratories managed or co-managed by Battelle.
 In this role, he served as one of the primary interfaces with Battelle’s venture capital investments.
 He also oversaw the office of public affairs and government relations, Battelle’s economic development programs and its business development activities, where he spearheaded Battelle’s successful bid of the National Renewable Energy Laboratory, as well as the UK’s new National Nuclear Laboratory.